slatinsky/DiscordChatExporter-frontend/README.md

 3. Move your `/static/input/` folder to the new release folder. `/static/data/` folder is no longer needed.
 4. Delete old release folder

-## Linux
-This tool uses Sveltekit and Python3 as main dependencies.
-You won't be able to run premade Windows batch scripts, but running this tool on Linux is possible.
-Linux support is WIP.

 <a name="supported-exports"></a>
 # Which exports are supported?